jundalisay/superb/content/en/research/engels/dialectics/science3.md

-The first breach in this petrified outlook on nature was made not by Kant, a philosopher, not a natural scientist.
+The first breach in this petrified outlook on nature was made by Kant, a philosopher, not a natural scientist.

 Kant's <!-- Allgemeine Naturgesehichte und Theorie des Himmels --> General Natural History and Theory of the Heavens appeared in 1755.

-The question of the first impulse was abolished.
+**The question of the first impulse was abolished.**

 The earth and the whole solar system appeared as something that had come into being in the course of time.